-Onslaught (1986-1991) is a Thrash Metal band from Bristol, UK.
+Onslaught (1982-1991, 2005-present): a Thrash Metal band from Bristol, UK.

 Their next release, The Force (1986), on 'Under One Flag' (a subsidiary of 'Music For Nations') saw them expand their membership with Sy Keeler taking up the vocals and Mahoney taking up bass, while Stallord switched to rhythm guitar.
 The album boasted a strong Anthrax, Metallica and Slayer influence but lacked from little original input.
+Nonetheless, the album was much more successful than Power From Hell, and is considered a classic by many critics and fanzines.
 Mahoney would end off leaving soon after to be replaced by James Hinder on bass.

 See All... ⏬

 By 1987, Stallard was dismissed when his guitar playing came into question, and was replaced by Rob Trotman.